 My work at USGS is aimed at improving our understanding of coastal change processes, developing innovative methods for forecasting coastal change, applying these methods to identify potential hazards along our Nation’s coastlines, and then sharing the information with coastal stakeholders.

-Hilary Stockdon is currently the Acting Program Coordinator for the Coastal and Marine Hazards and Resources Program with the U.S. Geological Survey.
+Hilary Stockdon is the Program Coordinator for the Coastal and Marine Hazards and Resources Program with the U.S. Geological Survey.
 For almost 20 years, she has been part of a multifaceted project that quantifies how sea level rise, storms and long-term erosion are shaping our shorelines.
 Her research contributions include advances in:

 - Real-time forecasts and scenario-based predictions of coastal total water level and geomorphic change during storms